 How much of this stuff is there?

-We have very limited quantities of hyperpremium sipping matcha, much of which is already allotted to restaurants.
+We have very limited quantities of hyperpremium matcha, much of which is already allotted to restaurants.
 Once it runs out, it cannot be replaced until the next harvest (in May of each year).
 We have much larger quantities of culinary matcha available.